Advances in Deep Concealed Scene Understanding: Introduction

-{\bf Previous Surveys and Scope.} To our knowledge, only a few survey papers were published in the CSU community, which~\cite{kulchandani2015moving,mondal2020camouflaged} mainly review non-deep techniques.
+{\bf Previous Surveys and Scope.} To the best of our knowledge, only a few survey papers were published in the CSU community, which~\cite{kulchandani2015moving,mondal2020camouflaged} mainly review non-deep techniques.
 There are some benchmarks~\cite{bi2022rethinking,caijuan2022survey} with narrow scopes, such as image-level segmentation, where only a few deep methods were evaluated.
-In this paper, we present a comprehensive survey of the deep learning techniques oriented at CSU, forming a larger landscape, and contribute more extensive benchmarks with more comprehensive comparison and practical application-oriented evaluation.
+In this paper, we present a comprehensive survey of deep learning CSU techniques, thus widening the scope.
+We also offer more extensive benchmarks with a more comprehensive comparison and with an application-oriented evaluation.

 {\bf Contributions.} Our contributions are summarized as follows: (1) We represent the initial effort to examine deep learning techniques tailored towards CSU thoroughly.
 This includes an overview of its classification and specific obstacles, as well as an assessment of its advancements during the era of deep learning, achieved through an examination of existing datasets and techniques.
 (2) To provide a quantitative evaluation of the current state-of-the-art, we have created a new benchmark for Concealed Object Segmentation (COS), which is a crucial and highly successful area within CSU.
 This benchmark is the most up-to-date and comprehensive available.
 (3) To assess the applicability of deep CSU in real-world scenarios, we have restructured the CDS2K dataset -- the largest dataset for concealed defect segmentation -- to include challenging cases from various industrial settings.
 We have utilized this updated dataset to create a comprehensive benchmark for evaluation.
-(4) Our discussion delves into the present obstacles, available prospects, and prospective research areas for the CSU community.
+(4) Our discussion delves into the present obstacles, available prospects, and future research areas for the CSU community.